Man United fans leave early and boo the players after 3-0 humbling at home to Tottenham

 There have been many occasions like this under Erik ten Hag.
 When his team has looked bereft of ideas and confidence.
 When a stadium known as the Theatre of Dreams has become the stuff of nightmares.

 “First we have to deal with this and show resilience.
 This is not good enough,” Ten Hag admitted afterward.
-“We have to accept this and get better.
-Focus on the next game and do things better than we did today.”
+“We have to accept this and get better.”

 Tottenham’s victory mirrored Liverpool’s win by the same margin in United’s previous Premier League home game at the start of the month.